-17.8.1 The Commission will conduct an on-site examination of a law firm in "special" circumstances, to determine if there has been any infraction of the AML laws and the extent of any such violations.
-Such an examination will usually take place where a law firm has violated any provisions of the AML laws, or where information comes to the attention of the Commission that a statutorily law firm is providing prescribed financial services despite having advised the Commission to the contrary.
+17.8.1 The Commission will conduct an on-site examination of an accounting firm in "special" circumstances, to determine if there has been any infraction of the AML laws and the extent of any such violations.
+Such an examination will usually take place where an accounting firm has violated any provisions of the AML laws, or where information comes to the attention of the Commission that a statutorily prescribed accounting firm is providing financial services despite having advised the Commission to the contrary.
 Depending on the nature of the circumstances, which give rise to invoking this approach, the procedure may be either a full examination as in the case of a routine examination, or an investigation directed towards a specific issue.

-17.9 Examinations for firms that offer prescribed financial services, i.e. services under sections 3(1) (h) & 4(e) of the FTRA:
+17.9 Examinations for firms that offer prescribed financial services, i.e. services under sections 3(1)(h) & 4(e)(f) of the FTRA:

-- 17.9.1 Fig. 3 on page 18 illustrates how a law firm may be engaged in providing several categories of prescribed financial services.
-This occurs when the firm, in addition to offering services pursuant to section 4(e) of the FTRA, also, separately, provides services under section 3(1)(h) or under a financial and corporate service licence. - 17.9.2 Examinations for firms in accordance with section 4(e) of the FTRA, that also provide prescribed financial services under section 3(1)(h) without a financial & corporate service providers license. - 17.9.2-1 Where a law firm, as a financial institition under section 4(e) of the FTRA, also provides prescribed financial services under section 3(1)(h) of the FTRA, the firm will be subject to an examination covering all the relevant services. - 17.9.2-2 The examination process in both cases follows the same procedures as for the single examination (see section 17).
+- 17.9.1 Fig. 3 on page 21 illustrates how an accountant/accounting firm may be engaged in providing several categories of prescribed financial services.
+This occurs when the firm, in addition to offering services pursuant to section 4(e) & (f) of the FTRA, also, separately, provides services under section 3(1)(h) or under a financial and corporate service licence. - 17.9.2 Examinations for firms in accordance with section 4(e) & (f) of the FTRA that also provide services under section 3(1)(h) of the FTRA without a financial & corporate service providers license.

-- 17.9.3 Examinations for firms in accordance with section 4(e) that also provide prescribed financial services under a financial & corporate service providers (FCSP) licence. - Where a law firm, as a financial institution for certain of its activities under section 4(e) of the FTRA, also holds a FCSP licence, (whether in its own name or through a company established specifically for that purpose), the business that is performed pursuant to the licence is also subject to an examination under section 11(4) of the FCSPA.
-This latter examination, is separate and apart from the examination required by section 32(1)(b) of the FTRA.
-In such a case the firm is required to have completed two separate examinations one for the sections 3(1)(h) & 4(e) services under the supervision of the Compliance Commission and the other for the financial and corporate service activities under the supervision of the Inspector of FCSPs, Codes for which are available on the Securities Commission's website).
+- 17.9.2-1 Where an accounting firm, as a financial institition under section 4(e) & (f) of the FTRA, also provides prescribed financial services under section 3(1)(h) of the FTRA, the firm will be subject to an examination covering all the relevant services. - 17.9.2-2 The examination process in both cases follows the same procedures as for the single examination (see section 17). - 17.9.3 Examinations for firms in accordance with section 4(e) & (f) that also provide prescribed financial services under a financial & corporate service providers (FCSP) licence. - Where an accounting firm, as a financial institution for certain of its activities under sections 3(1)(h) & 4(e)(f) of the FTRA, also holds a FCSP licence, (whether in its own name or through a company established specifically for that purpose), the business that is performed pursuant to the licence is also subject to an examination under section 11(4) of the FCSPA.
+This latter examination, is separate and apart from the examination required by section 32 (1)(b) of the FTRA.
+In such a case, the firm is required to have completed two separate examinations one for the sections 3(1)(h) & 4(e)(f) services under the supervision of the Commission and the other for the financial and corporate service activities under the supervision of the Inspector of FCSPs, Codes for which are available on the Securities Commission's website).